skasproject/skas/docsite/docs/chaining.md

           `crd` provider), then the authoritative one is the next in the list.
     - The UID will be defined by the authoritative provider.

 ## CLI user management

 Of course, all `kubctl sk user ...` operation such as `create`, `patch`, `bind/unbind` can only modify resources in the `crd` provider.
 They have no impact on `ldap` or other external provider.

 > _From the SKAS perspective, LDAP is 'Read Only'_

-For user member of the `skas-admin` group, there is a `kubectl sk user describe...` subcommand.
-This will display consolidated information for any user.
+A specific `kubectl sk user describe` subcommand will display consolidated information for any user.
 For example:

 ```
 $ kubectl sk user describe jsmith